 Water conservation tips:

+As you probably already know you should arrive at Quartzsite with you fuel tank topped off, full propane if you have it, full water and totally empty gray and black tanks.
 Most of us will have no problem with our black tanks for a week or so.
 The grey water tank however is a different story and will fill the quickest.
 The fresh water supply will go fast too, so bring supplemental drinking water in bottles (and fill up that fridge!).

-- When filling your fresh water tank before arrival, keep filling even after the Sea Level gauge says 100% – the tanks have an irregular shape and there is plenty more room in there after the gauge says 100%.
+- When filling your fresh water tank before arrival, keep filling (slowly) even after the SeeLevel gauge says 100% – the tanks have an irregular shape and there is plenty more room in there after the gauge says 100%.
 When you start to see water trickle out of the overflow/vent (passenger side of wet bay under the coach) the tank is really full.

 - Dump clean water (say from cooking) outside on the ground instead of down the drain.

-- Buy some of collapsible water containers like these to transport water from the BLM water spigots back to the coach.
+- Buy some collapsible water containers like these to transport water from the BLM water spigots back to the coach.
 They fold up after use and can be stored easily.
 You can add water to the fresh tank from these using the gravity fill on the passenger side wet bay door (if you have one) or via the “Country Fill” at the wet bay driver side.
 “Country Fill” is basically the same process as winterizing.
 Find the clear pickup tube that would be used for antifreeze, set the valve where the clear hose attaches so the lever points toward the hose, now set the “Tank Fill/City Water” valve to “Tank Fill” and turn on the fresh water pump – the water should be pumped into the tank.
 To me this is a lot easier than trying to pour a 40 pound container of water into the gravity fill.
 If you have never used the country fill, you may want to try it out before arrival.
 I also recommend you sanitize the pickup hose by feeding some bleach water thru it.
-For that matter, since you will be depending exclusively on tank water, it may be prudent to sanitize the tank and your entire plumbing system at this time as well.
+For that matter, since you will be depending exclusively on tank water, it may be prudent to sanitize the tank and your entire plumbing system (and then change the filters) at this time as well.

 - Most of us will probably use disposable dinnerware and utensils, but still generate items that must be washed.
 Consider that the dishwasher (if you have one) uses only 2 gallons of water on the Normal-Eco or Fast-Eco cycles.
-This is much less water than it would take to wash dishes by hand (equivalent to running the faucet 1-2 minutes) and the results are better.
+This is much less water than it would take to wash dishes by hand (equivalent to running the faucet 1-2 minutes) and the results are far better.
 We will probably run the dishwasher every 2nd or 3rd day.
-Of course the generator should be running during dishwasher operation so plan to use it during a charge cycle.
+Of course the generator should be running during dishwasher operation so plan to run it during a charge cycle.